Chief of Staff Salary (2025): U.S. Average Pay?

 Comparison of Reports and Factors

-So, how do each of these factors (and more) compare across these different reports?
+So, how do these factors (and more) compare across these different reports?

 First, a note on recency.
-The reports from COS Network and Ask a Chief of Staff are from last year (2023), while CSA’s report is from 2022.
-This is about as close as you can get to real-time compensation data if you’re looking for Chief of Staff information.
-I’m keeping an eye out for new numbers from CSA and I’ll update this post when they’re ready.
+The reports from CoS Network and Ask a Chief of Staff are from last year (2024), while CSA’s report is from 2023.
+This is about as close as you can get to real-time Chief of Staff compensation data.
+I’m keeping an eye out for new numbers from CSA and will update this post when they’re ready.

-A little about the salary survey data and the salary surveys behind each report.
+Next, let’s talk a little about the salary survey data behind each report.

 Sample size matters!
 Here are the number of respondents from each report: